Bringing Together Experts in New Ways to Improve Health and Health Care

 As a land-grant university, it is our responsibility to leverage this breadth of discipline and knowledge for the benefit of our state.
 Bringing unique understanding and expertise together in new ways will be the key to improving health and health care.

-The date for a 2020 event will be available soon.
-This session will include discussion focusing on health disparities.
+The date for a 2021 event will be available soon.
+This session will include discussion focusing on rural health.

 In 2019, we convened three events that brought together experts from across the University to: